gabe-kai/tvg2/docs/Status.md

 - Ensure that every class, method, and function has a docstring.
 - Use inline comments extensively to explain what things do.
 - Put imports at the top of the file, not above the function / method that uses it.
 Sort the imports into groups by function.
+- Let's not name anything __main__.py or config.py, those are reserved.
+Use names specific to the feature or utility the files are for.

 ### Logging System
 Use the project logger, not Python’s default logging.getLogger(), when building or updating files.